Misconceptions

 What is TDD?

-“Test-driven development” refers to a style of programming in which three activities tightly interweave: coding, testing and design.
-As you may be familiar, testing take place in the form of writing unit tests and design is pursued in the form of refactoring.
+“Test-driven development” refers to a style of programming in which three activities tightly interweave: coding, testing, and design.
+As you may be familiar, testing takes place in the form of writing unit tests, and design is pursued in the form of refactoring.

 How was this born?
-Over the history, testing and validating has been taken in and out of developers’ hands as different development models come and go.
-Fundamentally, our communities came to a realization, it is always better to have external source to verify any work but it is certainly more efficient if the original codes were clean and had better code coverage.
+Over the course of history, testing and validating have been taken in and out of developers’ hands as different development models come and go.
+Fundamentally, our communities realized that it is always better to have an external source to verify any work, but it is certainly more efficient if the original codes are clean and have better code coverage.

 So, let’s say you have just finished a small feature.
 Do you consider it enough to test this feature just by interacting manually with the browser?
-Not likely that it’s enough to rely just on tests done by developers manually.
+It’s not likely that it’s enough to rely just on tests done by developers manually.
 Unfortunately, this means that part of the code is not good enough.
-And, before getting into the actual testing techniques, there is bare minimum that everyone can contribute to.
-Therefore, it is safe to say TDD is rather a principle many developers adopted to achieve both good quality code and good test coverage.
+And before getting into the actual testing techniques, there is a bare minimum that everyone can contribute to.
+Therefore, it is safe to say that TDD is a principle many developers have adopted to achieve good-quality code and test coverage.

 Expected Benefits

-Although there is no tangible data to confirm this, and impact varies depending on organizations due to the reason that it takes quite some commitment to master TTD.
-However, veteran practitioners report that TDD leads to improved design qualities in the code, and more generally a higher degree of “internal” or technical quality, for instance improving the metrics of cohesion.
+Although there is no tangible data to confirm this, the impact varies depending on the organization due to the reason it takes quite some commitment to master TTD.
+However, veteran practitioners report that TDD leads to improved design qualities in the code and, more generally, a higher degree of “internal” or technical quality, for instance, improving the metrics of cohesion.

 Summary

-Test Driven Development is a development technique where you must first write a test that I meant to fail before you write new functional code.
-TDD has been quickly adopted by agile software developers for various development of application source code and is recently being adopted for database development as well.
+Test Driven Development is a development technique where you must first write a test meant to fail before you write new functional code.
+Agile software developers have quickly adopted TDD for various development of application source code, and it has also recently been adopted for database development.
 TDD itself is rather a code of conduct to encourage clean coding practices than a technique, which should be seen as complementary to Agile Model Driven Development as they work well together.
-As previously mentioned, TDD does not replace traditional testing, instead it defines a proven way to ensure effective unit testing to save rework later in the development phase.
+As previously mentioned, TDD does not replace traditional testing.
+Instead, it defines a proven way to ensure effective unit testing to save rework later in development.

-From a testing specialist’s standpoint, TDD also can have positive effects on productivity because it dramatically shortens the feedback cycle between introducing a bug and fixing it – i.e. the developer notices the bug because one or more tests fails, and then fixes it so the tests will pass again.
-This, in turn, leads to a reduction in bugs ‘leaked’ to the QA team, reducing their burden and freeing up time to work on tasks such as test automation and integration testing.
+From a testing specialist’s standpoint, TDD can also positively affect productivity because it dramatically shortens the feedback cycle between introducing a bug and fixing it – i.e., the developer notices the bug because one or more tests fail and then fixes it, so the tests will pass again.
+This, in turn, reduces bugs ‘leaked’ to the QA team, reducing their burden and freeing up time to work on tasks such as test automation and integration testing.

-We at SHIFT ASIA thrive to work with both waterfall and agile development teams making sure we are a good addition to the existing organization to achieve higher productivity, integrity and quality in output.
+We at SHIFT ASIA thrive on working with both waterfall and agile development teams, ensuring we are a good addition to the existing organization to achieve higher productivity, integrity, and quality in output.

 ContactContact